Admissions Requirements: Undergraduate

 Individuals desiring to attend SoPA who do not plan to earn a degree (i.e. are “non-matriculating”) do not need to submit transcripts of previous college work.
 However, proof of high school graduation is still required.
 Students dismissed from, or on probation at, their last college may be admitted to SoPA on probation, at the discretion of the Academic Performance Committee.
 Conditions of probation at entry generally include a load limit of seven credits in the first semester.
 Continued enrollment after entering on probation is generally contingent upon the student earning grades of C or better in all courses taken in the first semester.

-Prior SoPA students who have been inactive for two or more years will be required to re-apply for admission to SoPA.
-This includes submitting a new admissions application, application fee, and transcripts.
+Prior SoPA students who have been inactive for one year (three consecutive semesters) will be required to re-apply for admission to SoPA.
+This includes submitting a new admissions application and application fee.
 SoPA students who were not enrolled in classes the previous semester must go to the online application to update their contact information and their government-issued ID.